kellyj9/activities-for-wellness/README.md

 ## Future Improvements

 - An Edit Activity feature, which could be accessible from the user's activity list page, would allow the user to edit the description of their activity.

-- A generic list of Sample Activities for a particular dimension could be displayed to the user from the Add Activity page to offer suggestions about activities that would be applicable for the selected dimension.

 - From the generic list of sample activities, there could be a link or button to Add a Sample Activity to the user's own activity list.